IEMLdev/ieml-reasoner/README.md

 ### Resources

 The reasoner also requires a JSON extraction of the IEML database.
+The files are already packed in the `resources/` directory, they can be updated when necessary by using:
-This needs to be done once using `python3 usl_extract.py` (after git submodule initialization).
+`python3 usl_extract.py` (after git submodule initialization).

 ## Prototype